 Say it with me.

-If you are laid out, sick and stressed and down right tired- you are not balancing anything because you can’t!!!!
+If you are laid out, sick and stressed and down right tired- you aren’t helping anyone.
+Not at work.
+Not at home.

 I know this sounds amazingly basic BUT we’ve all had times in our lives where we put ourselves second, or third… you know its happened.